Illinois Boat Registration Fees, DNR Forms & Renewal (2026)

 How long is boat registration valid in Illinois?

-Illinois boat registrations are valid for 3 years.
+Illinois boat registrations are valid for 3 years and expire September 30.

 Can I register my boat online in Illinois?